madrus/mdocs/docs/dev/monorepos.md

-# Monorepo with Yarn and Lerna
+# Monorepos with Yarn and Lerna

 This document is a collection of facts and observation re.
 Lerna and Yarn Workspaces.
 The text pieces come from different articles and from my personal experience.